tophefo/IpCamera/README.md

 ```

-## How to use the animated GIF feature
+**Animated GIF feature**

-The cameras have a channel called updateGif and when this switch is turned 'ON' the binding will create an animated GIF called ipcamera.gif in the ffmpeg output folder.
-Once the file is created the switch will turn 'OFF' and this can be used in rules to then be sent via email, pushover or telegram messages.
-The switch can be turned on with a rule triggered by an external PIR sensor or the cameras own motion alarms, the choice and logic can be created by yourself.
+The cameras have a channel called updateGif and when this switch is turned 'ON' (either by a rule or manually) the binding will create an animated GIF called ipcamera.gif in the ffmpeg output folder.
+Once the file is created the switch will turn 'OFF' and this can trigger a rule to then send the picture via email, pushover or telegram messages.
+The switch can be turned on with a rule triggered by an external zwave PIR sensor or the cameras own motion alarm, the choice and the logic can be created by yourself.

 ```
-Switch BabyCamCreateGif "Create animated GIF" { channel="ipcamera:DAHUA:BabyCamera:updateGif" }
+Switch DoorCamCreateGif "Create animated GIF" { channel="ipcamera:DAHUA:DoorCam:updateGif" }

 ```